Fisher's Focus

 Other Seasonal Concerns...

-This fall and winter we are expecting a triple epidemic of Influenza, RSV and COVID.
+This fall and winter brings the increased risk of respiratory illnesses including Influenza, RSV and COVID.
 You can take steps to prevent and minimize these respiratory illnesses and receive treatment should you contract one or more of these viruses.

 Influenza